twomice/com.joineryhq.profcond/README.md

 participant forms have the formId "Participant_1", "Participant_2", etc. The "limit" definition provides a way to specify that certain rules should only apply on the "Register" formId, or one or more of the additional participant forms.

+### "is_preview"
+If TRUE, this rule will only be applied if "profcond_preview=1" is specified in the URL query arguments.
+I.e., to observe this rule in action on the given form, append "profcond_preview=1" after "?" in the URL -- e.g. `https://example.org/civicrm/contribute/transact/?reset=1&id=1&profcond_preview=1`

+NOTE: For rules other than 'onload', an equivalent effect could be achieved by defining a [subject-identifier-type] of 'query_param', but the 'onload' rule has no conditions.
+Therefore, this special rule property is the only way to achieve this 'preview' effect in the 'onload' rule.

 ### [limit-regex-pattern]
 String.
 A pattern to be used in `new RegExp('[limit-regex-pattern]',